-Tax professionals can be either Certified Public Accountants (CPA) Enrolled Attorneys (EA) or certified and non certified tax preparers.
-The obvious caveat in choosing a licensed or non licensed tax preparer is that only a CPA or an EA can represent in you in court, should the need arise, and the local tax preparer many not be as knowledgeable as a CPA or EA.
+Tax professionals can be either Certified Public Accountants (CPA) Enrolled Attorneys (EA) or certified and noncertified tax preparers.
+The obvious caveat in choosing a licensed or nonlicensed tax preparer is that only a CPA or an EA can represent in you in court, should the need arise, and the local tax preparer may not be as knowledgeable as a CPA or EA.

-Enrolled agents are a better choice for many tax filers, since they are less expensive and more dedicated to preparing individual returns.
-Enrolled agents are also licensed by the IRS, and like Tax attorney as and CPA’s are required to meet certain criteria in order to practice.
+Enrolled agents are a better choice for many tax filers since they are less expensive and more dedicated to preparing individual returns.
+The IRS also licenses enrolled agents, and like Tax attorney as and CPA’s are required to meet specific criteria to practice.
 This group is not regulated at the state level, however, so the IRS will not be able to inform you about any ongoing complaints.
 You can call to see if an ERA has been suspended or disbarred.

 If you anticipate problems with the IRS, it makes sense to have a Tax Attorney in your corner.
-This could happen if you’ve had a complicated sale of a small business over the past year, or if you’ve neglected to file your taxes for a period of several years.
-Tax attorneys are also occasionally used to file returns that deal with complicated estate and trust issues.
+This could happen if you’ve had a complicated sale of a small business over the past year, or if you’ve neglected to file your taxes for several years.
+Tax attorneys are also occasionally used to file returns that deal with complex estate and trust issues.
 If none of these scenarios apply to you, however, you most likely don’t need a tax attorney.

 Choosing A Tax Professional: Ask The Right Questions

-You may get a good referral from a friend, co worker, or even your personal financial planner, but you should always check the background and qualifications of the person in question, before you meet them face to face.
+You may get a good referral from a friend, co-worker, or even your financial planner, but you should always check the background and qualifications of the person in question before you meet them face to face.
 Once you do sit down for that first meeting, the following is a list of questions that you should ask:

 • What types of tax services do you offer?

-• Are there any areas that you focus on?
+• Are there any areas that you specialize?

 • Who will prepare my return?